 I’ve noticed that people who are really conscious about their foods tend to classify them as either good or bad.
 So, in this article, I will explain and help you decide if eating pork belly is bad for you.

-Pork belly is not bad because it’s protein-rich and high satiety food.
+As a whole, pork belly is not bad because it’s protein-rich and high-satiety food.
 It contains several vitamins (thiamine, niacin, pyridoxine, cobalamin) and minerals (selenium, zinc, phosphorus, iron), essential for the optimum function of the body.

 Is Pork Belly Healthy For Weight Loss?